Are you looking after someone?

-Looking after a family member, friend or neighbour who is elderly, ill or disabled and who couldn’t manage alone?
+- They maybe a family member, friend or neighbour who is elderly, ill or disabled and they couldn’t manage without your help.

 Have you ever thought that you may be a carer?